vmware-archive/gcp-env-bootstrap/README.md

 It is also helpful to persist logs using the tee command. in the process so that you can troubleshoot later on if things go wrong.

-To force multiple environments to be appear inside a single project, you must first `export` the `PROJECT_ID` variable.
+To force multiple environments to appear inside a single project, you must first `export` the `PROJECT_ID` variable.
 It is a similar story for the `BILLING_ID` if new projects are to be created.